hperrin/svelte-material-ui/REPL.md

 </svelte:head>
 ```

-Now load the Components, remembering to use the `/bare` script, from within a `<script>` section, and you can use them:
+Now load the Components, from within a `<script>` section, and you can use them:

 ```svelte
 <Button on:click={() => alert('See, I told you.')}>This is a button!</Button>